brabruski/Dice-Master-Tracker/readme.md

 # Angular Material Icons - Set of Font Icons that can be used in Web Apps
 npm install angular-material-icons
 # Updated regularly with new Icons

+# Angular Messages - ngMessages is a directive that is designed to show and hide messages
+npm install angular-messages
+# Designed on v1.5.8

 # Ng-File-Upload - A lightweight Directive that enables file uploading to servers.
 npm install ng-file-upload